 Certification is however not required, except in the US, some countries do not use third-party certifications, instead this is federally regulated.
 Although, with that stated, certification is generally recognized as a minimum requirement in the industry and therefore there is a need for recognized certification bodies.
 Up until 2008 the NSF had a monopoly on certifications since they had been appointed to take over the process by the USDA in 1999.
 In 2008 Ins Registration started in Europe and has since then been a recognized counterpart to the NSF, but this ended abruptly in the summer of 2019 when NSF acquired the UK-based organization.

-Since it in Europe is stated in union legislation that it is unfair practise to leave an entire market to one supplier the demand for a new certification body is clear.
+European union legislation states that it is unfair practise to leave an entire market to one supplier the demand for a new certification body is clear.
 2Probity is a Sweden-based company owned partly by AAA Certification and partly by Öbergs miljö och kvalitetskonsult.
 They have together more than 2000 clients in 13 countries and over 30 years of experience in working with ISO-standards.

 Composition of food grade lubricants